Jyoti-dhage1/EmployeeDataServletProject/README.md

 # EmployeeDataServletProject
-This is Employee Data Manipulation project
+This is Employee Data Manipulation project.
 Servlet Demo